iam-pratap/Interview-Preparation-Guide/docker/new.md

 and are stored in a specific location on the host system.
 Bind mounts, on the other hand, allow you to mount a directory or file from the host system into the container.

-`9.
-How can you link multiple Docker containers together?`

-Docker provides a feature called container networking, which allows you to link multiple containers together.
-You can create a user-defined network using the `docker network create` command and then connect containers to that network using the `--network` option when running containers.
-Alternatively, you can use Docker Compose, a tool for defining and running multi-container Docker applications.
-Compose uses a YAML file to define the services and their relationships, making it easier to manage multiple containers.

 `10.
 How can you troubleshoot issues with Docker containers?`